celeritas-project/celeritas/doc/main/api/orange.rst

 The Geant4 geometry is a hierarchy of "logical volumes" comprised of solids.
-Deeper ("daughter") volumes are "placed" into a parent ("mother") volume after applying a transformation (translation, rotation, reflection, or a combination), displace the material in the parent volume.
+Deeper ("daughter") volumes are "placed" into a parent ("mother") volume after applying a transformation (translation, rotation, reflection, or a combination), displacing the material in the parent volume.
 Besides this displacement, no overlap is allowed.

 Solids are parametrized volumes that may be hollowed out, have slices removed,